brennan252/Immersive-Product-Display/README.md

 # Immersive-Product-Display
 XR/AR Shopify Theme App Extension Boilerplate for local development of a Node.js Shopify App.
 The code is boilerplate code for development only (see [details](https://github.com/Shopify/shopify-node-api/blob/main/docs/issues.md)).

 This app allows stores to add a custom "Immersive Product Display" to their store.
-The display takes a specified products collection, and for each product with an uploaded 3D-model, displays an XR/AR product viewer.
+The display takes a specified collection of products, and for each product with an uploaded 3D-model, displays an XR/AR product viewer.

 The app also includes a basic React admin with usage instructions for store designers.